saicumbulam/System-Design/web-scalability/database-use-cases.md

 ### Real-time analytics

-Redis can be used with streaming solutions such as Apache Kafka and Amazon Kinesis as an in-memory data store to ingest, process, and analyze real-time data with **sub-millisecond latency**.
-Redis is an ideal choice for real-time analytics use cases such as **social media analytics, ad targeting, personalization,** and IoT.
+- Redis can be used with streaming solutions such as Apache Kafka and Amazon Kinesis as an in-memory data store to ingest, process, and analyze real-time data with **sub-millisecond latency**.

+- Redis is an ideal choice for real-time analytics use cases such as **social media analytics, ad targeting, personalization,** and IoT.

 ## Cassandra

-* eventually consistent.
+* Eventually consistent.
 * Cassandra is optimized for high throughput and faster writes, and can be used for **collecting big data for performing real-time analysis**.

 Here are some of its top use cases:

-* Storing key-value data with high availability - Reddit and Digg use Cassandra as a persistent store for their data.
+* **Storing key-value data with high availability** - Reddit and Digg use Cassandra as a persistent store for their data.
 Cassandra’s ability to scale linearly without any downtime makes it very suitable for their growth needs.
-* Time series data model - Cassandra well suited for storing and analyzing sequentially captured metrics \(i.e., measurements from sensors, application logs, etc.\).
+* **Time series data model** - Cassandra well suited for storing and analyzing sequentially captured metrics \(i.e., measurements from sensors, application logs, etc.\).
 Such usages take advantage of the fact that columns in a row are determined by the application, not a predefined schema.
 Each row in a table can contain a different number of columns, and there is no requirement for the column names to match.
-* Write-heavy applications - Cassandra is especially suited for write-intensive applications such as time-series streaming services, sensor logs, and Internet of Things \(IoT\) applications.
+* **Write-heavy applications** - Cassandra is especially suited for write-intensive applications such as time-series streaming services, sensor logs, and Internet of Things \(IoT\) applications.

 ## DynamoDB